groundctrl2/Tilemap-Automata/README.md

 # Tilemap Automata
-Currently an evolving project, it currently uses Unity Tilemaps to do simulations such as Conway's Game of Life.
+An evolving project, it currently uses Unity Tilemaps to do simulations such as Conway's Game of Life.

 ## Credits
 - Game of Life (https://github.com/zigurous/unity-game-of-life-tutorial) by Zigurous